sguessou/go-httpclient/README.md

 # go-httpclient
-Lightweight HTTP client in Go
+Lightweight HTTP client in Go from scratch